spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 ### HOT!

-- Support Fontawesome Icons new class option ```\documentclass[icon]{twentysecondcv}```, using the name of the icon available in the documentation of the package [here](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/raw/master/fontawesome.pdf).
+- Support Fontawesome Icons, new class option ```\documentclass[icon]{twentysecondcv}```, using the name of the icon available in the documentation of the package [here](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/raw/master/fontawesome.pdf).
 - The Fontawesome version requires the Fontawesome installed.
-Notice that the  Fontawesome is already available in Overleaf.com.
+Notice that the  Fontawesome is already available on Overleaf.com.
 - Section with Icon:
 ```tex
 \sectionicon{icon-name}{section-name}